munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Bytecode instructions tend to be pretty fine-grained.
 A single line of source code often compiles to a whole sequence of instructions.
 To make that more visually clear, we show a `|` for any instruction that comes from the same source line as the preceding one.
-The resulting output for our hand-written chunk looks like:
+The resulting output for our handwritten chunk looks like:

 ```text